-The instructor consults with the Associate Director of Academic Services or the Dean of Studies about the particular situation.
+- The instructor consults with the Associate Dean of the College about the particular situation.

-If, after discussing the situation with the student, the instructor finds that plagiarism or another kind of dishonesty has occurred, the instructor again speaks with the Associate Director of Academic Services or the Dean of Studies.
+If, after discussing the situation with the student, the instructor finds that plagiarism or another kind of dishonesty has occurred, the instructor again speaks with the Associate Dean of the College.
 The faculty advisor will also be consulted.
-The Associate Director or Dean of Studies then determines the specific consequences for the student.
+The Associate Dean of the College then determines the specific consequences for the student.
 The student will receive a letter outlining the offense and the consequence; the letter will be copied to the student’s faculty advisor and included in the student’s permanent file.
 Students normally fail courses in which they have committed any form of academic dishonesty.
 Students may not withdraw from a course to avoid failure as a result of academic dishonesty.

-One or more of the following consequences may be imposed in accordance with the discretion of the Associate Director or the Dean of Studies:
+One or more of the following consequences may be imposed in accordance with the discretion of the Associate Dean of the College:

-First Offense: Failure in the class, academic warning, suspension, or dismissal.
+- First Offense: Failure of the assignment, failure in the class, academic warning, suspension, or dismissal.

-Appeals: Appeals of the decision in cases of suspension or dismissal must be made in writing to the Provost and Dean of the College or designee within 10 days of the letter of notification.
-Decisions of the Provost and Dean of the College or designee will be in writing and are final.
+Appeals: Appeals of the decision in cases of suspension or dismissal must be made in writing to the Dean of the College or designee within 10 days of the letter of notification.
+Decisions of the Dean of the College or designee will be in writing and are final